octobercms/docs/3.x/extend/settings/file-settings.md

 ];
 ```

-Use the `Config` class for accessing the configuration values defined in the configuration file.
-The `Config::get($name, $default = null)` method accepts the plugin and the parameter name in the following format: **Acme.Demo::maxItems**.
+Use the `Config` facade for accessing the configuration values defined in the configuration file.
+The `Config::get($name, $default = null)` method accepts the plugin and the parameter name in the following format: **acme.demo::maxItems**.
 The second optional parameter defines the default value to return if the configuration parameter doesn't exist.

 ```php
 $maxItems = Config::get('acme.demo::maxItems', 50);
 ```

 You may also use a different filename for the configuration file and this affects the key name.
-For example, a configuration file named **custom.php** will prefix the key name with `custom`, using the following format: **Acme.Demo::custom.maxItems**.
+For example, a configuration file named **custom.php** will prefix the key name with `custom`, using the following format: **acme.demo::custom.maxItems**.
 Example configuration file **plugins/acme/demo/config/custom.php**.

 ```php
 $maxItems = Config::get('acme.demo::custom.maxItems', 50);